programmerraja/MyBlog/content/notes/2024/Large Language Model.md

 - The dimensionality of the word embedding represents the total number of features that are encoded in the vector representation.
 - Larger datasets can support higher-dimensional embeddings as they provide more training data to inform the model.
 As a rule of thumb, a dataset with less than 100,000 sentences may benefit from a lower-dimensional embedding

-Two paths for custom data LLM
-1. Fine tune it with custom data to answer
-2. Retrieve text related to question at runtime (vector search) and feed relevant text with question to LLM to answer. example (chroma and langchanin)

-Modern LLM stack
-- Data bricks -> data pipelines preprocessing and summary analytics
-- hugging face -> datasets ,models,tokenizers and inference tools
-- mosaic ML -> model traning ,LLM config and manged GPU

 ### Keras embedding layer